What’s the Best Archery Glove?

 This glove is a little different, in that the pads of the fingertips are reinforced with fabric: that's a nice feature, if you're looking for some extra protection.
 If you've got very sensitive fingers, or are very worried about getting any of the wear-and-tear injuries that can happen to long-term archers, this can be a good item.

 There's a little more fabric to this glove than the other gloves, and that results in a fit that's a little more snug.
 Some of the lighter gloves can warp around your fingers towards the fingertip, but this glove is a little more dense, and doesn't seem to curl as much.
-If you're the kind of person who is "highly tactile"---if you're the kind of person who can't stand feeling a wrinkle in your sock or a crease in your clothes---that extra material can be a lifesaver.
+If you're the kind of person who is "highly tactile"---if you're the kind of person who can't stand feeling a wrinkle in your sock or a crease in your clothes---that extra material can be a fantastic feature.

 The Allen Three Finger Glove